 Malibu Pier, California

-In 1960, an artificial reef was created in the Pacific Ocean, about a mile south-east of the pier, in an attempt to protect it from ocean damage.
+In 1960, an artificial reef was created in the ocean about a mile southeast of the pier in an attempt to protect it from ocean damage.
 The reef was composed of concrete pilings, derelict cars and other heavy junk.

-In 1980 the State of California bought the pier from private hands in a very battered condition.
+The State of California bought the pier from private hands in a very battered condition in 1980.

-In the late 90s California transferred ownership to the City of Malibu, with the provision that Malibu fix and maintain it, but as Malibu couldn’t afford to do that, ownership transferred back to the State.
+In the late 90s California transferred ownership of pier to the City of Malibu with the provision that Malibu fix and maintain it, but as Malibu couldn’t afford to do that, ownership transferred back to the state.